JuliaLang/www.julialang.org/blog/2021/08/juliacon-highlights.md

 ## JuMP-Dev 2021

 We were excited to have the JuMP-dev conference co-located within JuliaCon for the first time this year.
-It was an awesome oppurtunity to get the users and developers from the JuMP-dev community engaged with the greator Julia community.
+It was an awesome opportunity to get the users and developers from the JuMP-dev community engaged with the greater Julia community.
 You can check out the JuMP videos from conference in [this JuMP dedicated playlist](https://youtube.com/playlist?list=PLP8iPy9hna6Rf8_oh9oR2bNeBO-Rw8pzc).

 ## Code, Docs and Tests: What’s In the General Registry?